Dholydai/mx-switch-custom/README.md

 # mx-switch-custom
-Custom Cherry MX footprints compatable with the native KiCad library
+Custom Cherry MX footprints compatable with the native KiCad library.
+The Post-Mechanical 1/6 U-based variants.